contentful/jekyll-contentful-data-import/README.md

 ### Custom Mappers

-You can create your own mappers if you need so.
+You can create your own mappers if you need to.
 The only requirement for a class to behave as a mapper is to have a `map` instance method.

 Following is an example of such custom mapper that adds all `sys` properties to the entry: